 Hirshberg also said that the team at Sledgehammer originally wanted to begin work on an Advanced Warfare sequel, but it “felt natural” to task them with bringing the franchise back to its original World War II setting.
 He also seems less than confident about the prospects of an Advanced Warfare 2 actually seeing the light of day.
 The return to 1940s combat doesn’t sound like it will be a one-and-done deal, however.
 With World at War exploring the Pacific conflict and Black Ops even examining what happened after the war, Activision could give a newer, more modern spin on World War II without retreading ground.
 We’re still holding out for that Revolutionary War game, though.

 Call of Duty: World War II focuses entirely on the fight against the Nazis, and its campaign includes Hollywood talent like Josh Duhamel, Ving Rhames, and David Tennant.
 The game will also include a competitive multiplayer mode, as well as a zombie mode with a renewed emphasis on horror.
-It’s out on November 3 for Xbox One, PlayStation 4, and PC.
+It’s out on November 3 for , , and .

 - The best Call of Duty: Warzone BP50 loadout

 - All cross-platform games (PS5, Xbox Series X, PS4, Xbox One, Switch, PC)